 Honestly, it was like we died and went to quaint ol’ hobo-hillbilly heaven.

 We missed the art boat competition but here’s one of them.
 This one resembles more fancypants Arcata Kinetic Sculpture Race-style technology than just plain ol’ Camp Tipsy obtainium-clowngineering.

-Anybody who’s been to the Burning Man event in Nevada has seen a version of this oversized rocking chair.
+Anybody who’s been to the Burning Man event in Nevada has seen a version of this oversized chair.

 “Someday we might try to build one o’ these!”

 (We’re sure we’re not the only one who said it)

 Petaluma Rivertown Revival attendees were encouraged to wear Victorian Carny / Old West wear.
 Fortunately we live in an area of the country where if costumes are required, they are worn, and when music is played, it is always danced to.